-When in doubt, leave the RX tone OFF.
-Visit
+When in doubt, leave the CTCSS and DCS tones OFF.

 52 Q: What are these CTCSS (PL) tones I keep hearing about?

-A: A CTCSS is a 'Tone' sent along with your voice when you transmit.
+A: A CTCSS is an 'Tone' sent along with your voice when

-53 Q: How do I send a 1750 Hz tone to activate a repeater that
+53 Q: How do I send a 1750 Hz tone for repeater access?

-A: Press the [PTT] button and then press the [BAND] button to transmit
+A: Press the [PTT] button then [BAND] button to transmit

 a 1750 Hz tone.